progenetix/progenetix-site-template/_templates/people.md

 * email [itichy@cc.arsu.arkturius](mailto:itichy@cc.arkturius)
 * web [ARSU](https://sww.arsu.arkturius)

+Ion Tichy is a frequently recurring character in the works of Stanisław Lem, one of the most prescient - and funny - Science Fiction writers and futurologists of the 20th century.

 <!--more-->

-Ion Tichy is a character in the works of Stanislaw Lem.
+Now, obviously, this is not a picture of Ion Tichy, but of Stanisław Lem himself (Source: [Wikipedia](https://commons.wikimedia.org/wiki/File:Stanislaw_Lem_2.jpg).